 4. Convert Retail Intelligence into Opportunities

-Data and insights will provide the much needed guidance when it is so easy to get lost in the minefield of category data.
+Data and insights will provide much-needed guidance when it is so easy to get lost in the minefield of category data.
 As a category manager, you need the correct analytical tools and skills.
 Here are a few data points to be on top of to manage your category efficiently:

-- Track and monitor vendor performance and compliance by a pre-approved set of KPIs
+- Track and monitor vendor performance and compliance with a pre-approved set of KPIs

 - Identify KROs and build partnerships that promote collaboration and sales